makinacorpus/mapbox-gl-path/README.md

 Some properties can describe section of points and phantom junction

 - `path: string[]` : a collection of string describing each junction.
 Values can be `free`, `direction` or `junction`
-- `points: number[]` : a collection of all coordinates points between each junction If there are no properties, Mapbox-gl-path create two points at the edge of the lineString and determine if the path is following direction if `directionsTheme` is defined and `isFollowingDirections` is equal at `true`.
+- `points: number[]` : a collection of indexes of the lineString defining points between each junction If there are no properties, Mapbox-gl-path create two points at the edge of the lineString and determine if the path is following direction if `directionsTheme` is defined and `isFollowingDirections` is equal at `true`.

 Point